gotthardp/lorawan-server/doc/ADR.md

  - **Set Channels** defines the set of channels to be used.
 The channels are given as a comma-separated list of interfaces, e.g. `0-2` (for EU) or `0-71` (for US).

-See the [Administration Guide](Administration.md) for more details on the server administration.
+See the [Device Administration](Devices.md) guide for more details on the server administration.